'You can't be what you can't see'

 Video

-Women in Science, technology, engineering and maths are still a minority and often misrepresented.

-In London, a group of STEM professionals have come together to raise awareness of Women in STEM online.

-Here they share some top tips on how to get ahead in the field.
+Women in STEM careers share top tips on how to get ahead in the field.

 -